 They make us feel special like we belong to something bigger, and we feel a sense of tribe affiliation with all the others buying the same products.

-Look at the Apple’s commercial of “I’m a MAC and I’m a PC” and you will get an idea of who a Mac user is:
+Look at the Apple commercial “I’m a MAC and I’m a PC” and you will get an idea of who a Mac user is:

-The Mac type is a young guy, dressed casual, relaxed and with a sense of humor making fun of “the system”.
+The Mac type is a young guy, dressed casually, relaxed, and with a sense of humor making fun of “the system”.

 The PC is in a suit and looks grey and boring.

-Neither are better, Simon Sinek says, it’s about where you feel like you belong.
+Neither is better, Simon Sinek says, it’s about where you feel like you belong.

 Are you with the majority or are you a contrarian?
 Apple defines itself as a contrarian.

 And the opposite is true: that same drive to belong also make us feel what does not belong.